 Cash App allows nonprofits to receive donations instantly via phone number, email, $cashtag, or QR code.
 This makes it simple for supporters to contribute without the hassle of complex payment setups.

-Nonprofits can leverage this feature for crowdfunding campaigns, peer-to-peer fundraising, and seamless donor transactions.
+Nonprofits can use this feature for crowdfunding campaigns, peer-to-peer fundraising, and straightforward donor transactions.

 Nonprofits can use the Cash App Card to access funds and cover expenses.
 The card can be customized and added to a digital wallet for convenience.
 Security features like real-time transaction alerts help monitor spending, and there are no hidden fees.